Suchileaks Is Back Again? An Account Goes Viral On Twitter!

 Is It Suchileaks Again?

 Is Suchileaks back again to take the social media world by storm?
-A particular account on Twitter, with a similar handle name has gone viral on social media.
-What is to be noted is the fact that the account has as many as 40K followers.
+A particular account on Twitter, with a handle name Suchileaks has gone viral on social media.
+What is to be noted is that the account has as many as 40K followers.

 Posting Pictures

-What is even more shocking is that, the account has been continuously posting edited pictures and videos through the Twitter handle.
-It is not clear whether someone is using the hashtag Suchileaks to spread the images and videos.
+What is even more shocking is that, the account has been continuously posting edited pictures and videos.
+It seems like the hashtag #Suchileaks is getting misused to circulate images and videos, similar to what had happened in the past.

 The History

 It was in March 2017 that Suchileaks had surfaced in the online circuits first.
 It all began with a few tweets which were send out through singer Suchithra Karthik's Twitter handle.
-Later, many images of popular celebrities were leaked through the Twitter handle, which paved way for widespread controversies.
+Later, many fake images of popular celebrities were leaked through the Twitter handle, which paved way for widespread controversies.
 Many of the artists blatantly denied the allegations and claimed the images and videos to be purely morphed whereas certain others maintained a dignified silence.

 What Happened Later